unknownTH/erpnext_magento/README.md

 #### Orders
 - Tax has to be included in price rate.
 - Shipping Costs are not synced from Magento to ERPNext
+- When a Magento order is snced to ERPNext it will automatically marked as completed in Magento.
+Delivery and payment tracking has to be done in ERPNext.